Te7run/shellcode_injector/README.md

 # schellcode_injector

 POC x64 injector for windows.
+For educational purposes only.

 ## demo